usuaero/Pylot/docs/source/creating_input_files.md

 >>
 >>**"stall_angle_of_attack" : float, optional**
 >>>Angle of attack in degrees at which the flight surfaces stall.
 At this angle of attack, the aerodynamics will transition to a flat-plate model.
 This is not meant to be accurate for the specific airframe being modelled, but rather to give the user a sense of the onset of stall.
 Defaults to 15.
+>>
+>>**"stall_sideslip_angle" : float, optional**
+>>>Sideslip angle in degrees at which the flight surfaces stall.
+At this angle of attack, the aerodynamics will transition to a flat-plate model.
+This is not meant to be accurate for the specific airframe being modelled, but rather to give the user a sense of the onset of stall.
+Defaults to 1000 (no stall).

 At this point, the structure of the airplane object for the two types of aerodynamic models diverges.